What Is Cover 2 In Football? Explained

 This coverage is highly effective against teams like to run mesh or any other crossing concepts.
 This coverage can be taken advantage of on deeper routes that stress the safety of covering multiple routes.

-The Tampa 2 defense is a version of the cover 2 defense.
+The Tampa 2 defense is a variation of the Cover 2 defense.
 It got its name Tampa 2 because Tony Dungy, who coached at Tampa Bay, was responsible for creating and innovating the scheme.

-The Tampa 2 is similar to cover 2.
-However, it relies on the mike linebacker to cover the field’s deep middle rather than underneath.
+The Tampa 2 is similar to Cover 2.
+However, it relies on the Mike linebacker to cover the field’s deep middle rather than the middle underneath zone.

 Tony Dungy and his staff looked at how many footballs were completed in the underneath middle zone and soon learned that no teams were attacking that area of the field.
 Instead, teams brought their faster slot receivers through the deep middle of the field.